Medium-term prospects for EU agricultural markets and income 2015-2025

 2010-2020 [856 KB]

-This report presents the medium-term outlook for the major EU agricultural commodity markets (arable crops, biofuels, meat and dairy products) and agricultural income to 2024.
-This analysis is based on information available at the end of September 2014 and an agro-economic model used by the European Commission.
-It is accompanied by an uncertainty analysis in order to quantify potential variations of the results stemming in particular from fluctuations in the macroeconomic environment and yields of the main crops.
+This report presents the medium-term outlook for the major EU agricultural commodity markets (arable crops, biofuels, meat and dairy products) and agricultural income to 2025.
+This analysis is based on information available at the end of September 2015 for agricultural production and an agro-economic model used by the European Commission.
+It is accompanied by an uncertainty analysis quantifying potential variations of the results stemming in particular from fluctuations in the macroeconomic environment and yields of the main crops.

-As part of the validation process, an external review of the baseline and the uncertainty scenarios was conducted at an Outlook Workshop in Brussels on 21 22 October 2014.
-Valuable input was collected from high-level policy makers, modelling and market experts from EU and non EU countries, private companies and other stakeholders, and international organisations such as the Organisation for Economic Cooperation and Development, the United Nation’s Food and Agriculture Organisation and the World Bank.
+As part of the validation process, an external review of the baseline and the uncertainty scenarios was conducted at an outlook workshop in Brussels on 22 23 October 2015.
+Valuable input was collected from high-level policy makers, European and international modelling and market experts, private companies and other stakeholders, and international organisations such as the International Food Policy Research Institute and the World Bank.